iprime2/AI-SAAS/README.md

 - I have used Shadcn UI for the AI-SASS web app!
 - You will be able to log in using Clerk Authentication!
-- Chat, Image, Music and video code predictions generator
+- Chat, Image, Music and video code prediction generator
-- I have used OpenAI APIs for chat, image, code generation and Replicate APIs for video and music generation
+- I have used OpenAI APIs for chat, image, and code generation, and Replicate APIs for video and music generation
-- free trail upto 5 predictions on new account
+- Free trial of up to 5 predictions on new account
-- pro membership to access unlimited ai prediction
+- Pro membership to access unlimited ai prediction
-- Responsive Web App with tailwind css
+- Responsive Web App with tailwind CSS
+- I have added the crisp chat bot for customer support
 - Stripe checkout subscription
 - Stripe webhooks
 - MySQL + Prisma + PlanetScale